AnserEMT/Homepage-Anser/README.md

 The [Anser EMT System](https://anser.io/#/) is an open-source electromagnetic tracking system developed at University College Cork in collaboration with IHU Strasbourg.

 The aim of the Anser project is to provide an open-source implementation for electromagnetic tracking with particular application to image-guided interventions.
-The system is compatible with commercially available EMT sensors as well as the Open Network Interface for Image-Guided Therapy (OpenIGTLink) for easy communication with visualisation toolkits such as CustusX, MITK and 3D Slicer.
+The system is compatible with commercially available EMT sensors as well as the Open Network Interface for Image-Guided Therapy [(OpenIGTLink)](http://openigtlink.org) for easy communication with visualisation toolkits such as [CustusX](https://www.custusx.org), [MITK](http://mitk.org/wiki/MITK) and [3D Slicer](https://www.slicer.org).

 Also check out **OpenEMT Intiative** at [OpenEMT.org](https://openemt.org/index.php?title=OpenEMT.org), the open source community for electromagnetic tracking systems.

-## Anser Installation Options:
+## Software Platform:

+There are three installation options: Python (CLI), PyQt (GUI) and Matlab

 | Name | Language/Toolkit | Platform | Type of User Interface|
 |-------|------------------|----------|-----------------------|